 DF 312 Malware Forensics 3 Cr.

 This predominantly laboratory-based course is an introduction to malware forensics including both static and dynamic analysis.
 Students study profiling, malware behavior, behavior of malware on computer networks, anti-reversing and anti-debugging techniques, and packers.
-Prerequisite: CS 212 and DF 242.
-Offered Spring.
+Prerequisites: CS 212, DF 242.
+(Spring).

 DF 395 Cyber Criminalistics 3 Cr.

 This survey course uses lecture, case studies and hands-on lab exercises in digital investigation and cyber forensics to introduce students to the investigation and analysis of cybercrime and cyber criminals.
 Topics include: cybercrime typology, cyber-criminal profiling, network tracking, introduction to the tools of the cyber- criminalist, techniques of cybercrime scene assessment, digital evidence management and analyzing the forensic remnants of a cyber event.
 During the course of the laboratory exercises, students create a personal lab notebook recording their lab exercises and manage evidence including maintaining a proper chain of custody.
-Prerequisites: Open to CJ 2nd semester sophomores or higher, or by instructor permission.
-Offered Fall and Spring.
+Prerequisites: Criminal Justice major at Sophomore 2 standing or higher.
+(Fall, Spring).

 DF 411 Cyber Investigation 3 Cr.

 An introduction to cyber investigation, including elements of cybercrime, cyberwarfare and cyberterrorism.
 The course examines investigative techniques for cyber-investigators, case studies of representative cybercrimes and cyber warfare incidents, some cyber investigation tools and expert witnessing.
 The course builds up to a mock trial where students act as a cyber-investigation task force on an actual case of cybercrime.
 This is a course that incorporates extensive reading as well as hands-on lab exercises.
-Prerequisites: DF 242.
-Open to CS or CSIA 2nd-semester sophomores or higher, or by instructor permission.
-Offered Fall.
+Prerequisites: DF 242; Computer Science or Computer Security & Information Assurance major at Sophomore 2 standing or higher.
+(Fall)

 DF 425 Advanced Digital Forensics 3 Cr.

 Students combine concepts learned through prerequisite digital forensics classes and apply that knowledge to new and emerging technological threats and challenges.
-Content is taught via lecture, and extensive handons-on and research-based application of knowledge to recover and analyze evidence from a range of disparate devices and contexts including: mobile phones analysis and tools; anti-forensic techniques; Internet of Things (IoT) sources; Cloud/online based sources; and, embedded systems and devices.
+Content is taught via lecture, and extensive hands-on and research-based application of knowledge to recover and analyze evidence from a range of disparate devices and contexts including: mobile phones analysis and tools; anti-forensic techniques; Internet of Things (IoT) sources; Cloud/online based sources; and, embedded systems and devices.
 Particular reference will be made throughout the class to existing relevant legal and ethical frameworks.
-Prereqs: DF 242 and DF 311, or by instructor permission.
-Offered: Spring.
+3 lecture hours.
+Prerequisites: DF 242, DF 311.
+(Spring).

 DF 4XX Advanced Forensics 3 Cr.